- GW Home

 - GW Experience

 The George Washington University was founded in 1821 in response to a vision that the nation's foremost founder spelled out in his last will and testament.
 He dreamed of a university that would educate the citizen leaders of the new nation he had done so much to create.

-But what George Washington could have imagined and we hope would recognize is the university’s culture of service and our ongoing commitment to the education of citizen leaders.
-In those respects, we have remained faithful to our founding vision for nearly two hundred years.
+But what George Washington could have imagined and it's hoped would recognize is the university’s culture of service and ongoing commitment to the education of citizen leaders.
+In those respects, the GW has remained faithful to its founding vision for nearly 200 years.

-As we prepare for the beginning of the university’s third century in 2021, five short years from now, we must look at the path we have already traveled and what will enable us to navigate the complex and rapidly changing landscape of higher education.
+As GW prepares for the beginning of the university’s third century in 2021, five short years from now, GW must look at the path it has already traveled and what will enable the university to navigate the complex and rapidly changing landscape of higher education.

 GW community add their voices to national campaign to combat sexual assault on campuses.